-Natural stone tile is among the most durable of flooring options for commercial and residential spaces.
-Natural stone tiles are easy-to-maintain, and are available across a wide range of colors and patterns.
+Natural stone tile is among the most durable flooring options for commercial and residential spaces.
+Natural stone tiles are easy to maintain and are available across a wide range of colors and patterns.
 Use the following information for installing your natural stone tiles.

 Get started by thoroughly cleaning the installation surface.
 The presence of dirt prevents the mortar from adhering properly, compromising the bond with the tiles.
 Use a vacuum cleaner to eliminate the smaller dust particles.
 If the surface has grimy stains, wash it with some water and household detergent.
 Allow the surface to dry properly before proceeding.

 Installation Surface Preparation